 The course lasts two days and includes a dive on the second day.
 The Course content is an expansion of the Observer Course and covers a much wider range of marine life and habitat classification.
 Again we use video on the first day and you fill in practice forms both from the video and from the dive itself.
 The course is assessed and successful participants can carry on and become Seasearch Surveyors after completing a further five forms and an ID test.

-All of the Surveyor Courses for 2013 have now taken place.
-If you want to attend a course in 2014 please contact your local coordinator or let us know at email@example.com and we will try to arrange courses to meet demand.
+The Surveyor Courses planned so far 2014 are listed below.
+Others are in the planning stage.
+If you want to attend a course in an areas not listed below then please contact your local coordinator or let us know at email@example.com and we will try to arrange courses to meet demand.

 Special Interest Courses